 The theatre was built by Warren Grimes, the owner of Urbana-based Grimes Manufacturing Company.
 It was named for Mr. Grimes' daughter, Gloria.
-It has always been operated, to my knowledge, as a Chakeres theatre.
+It has always been operated, to my knowledge by Chakeres Theaters Inc.

 A unique feature of the Gloria Theatre was “Grimes Booth.”
 This was a private viewing room on the second floor of the theatre that was reserved for the Grimes family.

-The Gloria Theatre was twined around 1968 and renamed the Urbana Cinemas.
-It is still in operation as a Chakeres theatre.
+The Gloria Theatre was twined on April 1, 1977 and renamed the Urbana Cinemas.
+It was still in operation as a Chakeres Theatre.
 It was ‘temporarily closed’ for renovations in April 2010.
 It was reopened in October 2015 with “Ghostbusters”.
 Further renovations were carried out in Fall of 2021 when it became a single screen theatre.
 It is planned to construct a balcony seating area to increase capacity.

 Just login to your account and subscribe to this theater.